-The appeals process can be burdensome for all involved, so admission authorities do not take lightly the decision to refuse a child a school place.Contact details of the school's admission authority should be on your admission decision letter.
+The appeals process can be burdensome for all involved, so admission authorities do not take lightly the decision to refuse a child a school place.

+Your admission decision letter should give the reason why your child was refused a place.
+You can contact the admission authority for more details.
+Contact details of the school's admission authority should be on your admission decision letter.